Confluent and reticulated papillomatosis

 First described by two French dermatologists, Gougerot and Carteaud, CARP has been reported worldwide and occurs in all racial groups and ethnicities .
 It is estimated that the incidence of CARP in the Lebanese population is around 0.02 percent .
 No epidemiologic study has been conducted in the United States.
 However, only 39 patients were identified in a retrospective review collected from 1972 to 2003 at the Mayo Clinic .

 CARP typically affects young adults; the Mayo Clinic retrospective study found a mean age of onset of 15 years and a range of 8 to 32 years.
-While some studies report a slight female predominance with a female-to-male ratio of 1.4:1, others do not demonstrate sex predilection .
+CARP occurs in both males and females .

 Decades after its initial description, the pathogenesis and etiology of CARP remain elusive and controversial.
 Several theories have been proposed, although none have been definitively proven.